-Scars are marks left on the skin or within body tissue where fibrous connective tissue develops to replace normal skin or tissue after injury, surgery, burns or diseases such as acne.
-They’re part of the body’s natural healing process.
+Scars are areas of fibrous tissue that replace normal skin or other tissue after injury, surgery, burns or inflammatory diseases such as acne.
+They form as part of the body’s natural healing process when collagen is laid down to close and strengthen damaged tissue.

 Definition of scar revision